Hans-Joachim Marseille: Death

 Historians Hans Ring and Christopher Shores also point to the fact that Marseille's promotions were based on personal success rates more than any other reason, and other pilots did not get to score air victories, let alone become Experten themselves.
 They flew support as the "maestro showed them how it was done", and often "held back from attacking enemy aircraft to build his score still higher".
 As a result, there were no other Experten to step into Marseille's shoes if he was killed.
 Eduard Neumann explained:

 "This handicap [that very few pilots scored] was partially overcome by the morale effect on the whole Geschwader of the success of pilots like Marseille.
 In fact, most of the pilots in Marseille's Staffel acted in secondary roles as escorts to the 'master.'"

 Marseille's impact on Allied fighter pilots and their morale is unclear.
 Andrew Thomas quoted Pilot Officer Bert Houle of No. 213 Squadron RAF; "He was an extremely skilled pilot and a deadly shot.
 It was a helpless feeling to be continually bounced, and to do so little about it."
-Robert Tate, in contrast, is sceptical Allied pilots would have been familiar, asking, "How well was Marseille known to DAF personnel in the Desert?
+Robert Tate, in contrast, is sceptical Allied pilots would have been familiar, asking, "How well was Marseille known to Desert Air Force (DAF) personnel in the Desert?
 Apparently not so well.
 Although there is a little indication that some Allied pilots may have heard of Marseille, this information did not readily make its way down to Allied Squadrons.
 Fanciful stories abound of how pilots knew of one another and hoped to duel with each other in the skies.
 This was more than likely not the case."